Testing

 Install WordPress Test Environment

-WPGraphQL includes a script to install a local test environment.
+WPGraphQL includes a script to install a local test environment, using the environment variables you provide in a .env file.

 For example: